mikeoles/SwingTracker/README.md

 **Instructions**

-Main.java shows a sample run of this program.
+SwingTracker.java shows a sample run of this program.

-Just compile with: javac main.java
+Just compile with: javac SwingTracker.java

-Run with: java main
+Run with: java SwingTracker

 Choose csv file name to pass into the Swing class which contains the swing data.

-**Use**
+Enter "Q" to quit

+**Uses**

 After the data from the csv file is loaded you can run different opperations on it:
 - searchContinuityAboveValue(data, indexBegin, indexEnd, threshold, winLength)